 The legal war between Brad Pitt and Angelina Jolie is getting uglier by the day.
-Nearly two years after the actress’ September 2016 divorce filing, the estranged couple are still fighting over custody of their six children.
+More than two years after the actress’ September 2016 divorce filing, the estranged couple are still fighting over custody of their six children.

 Here is everything we know so far about Brangelina’s ongoing custody battle.